-{Note: Similar to R0 (Preliminary) studies in the NEM}
+{Note: Similar to R0 (preliminary) studies in the NEM.}

-- 3.2.3 Upon receipt of the preliminary access study scope the ISO must review the information and provide the Host NSP with any: - (a) observations including additional study scenarios; - (b) constraints; - (c) committed projects of interest; and - (d) to the extent the ISO is aware, the names of proponents of other non-committed projects where the Host NSP or Connection Applicant may choose to engage. - 3.2.4 Once the preliminary access scope is agreed, the ISO must issue the current NWIS PowerFactory model capable of access and connection studies to the Host NSP. - 3.2.5 Following completion of the preliminary access studies, the Host NSP must provide the preliminary access studies report and project specific PowerFactory model to the ISO. - {Note only the final version of the preliminary access studies report and associated model (i.e. when the Host NSP is ready to make an access offer) is to be provided to the ISO.} - 3.2.6 If the Connection Applicant has applied for connection point compliance in accordance with the Rules and the Connection Point Compliance chapter of this procedure, the Connection Point Compliance Measures must be addressed in the preliminary access studies report. - 3.2.7 Upon receipt of the preliminary access studies report and a project specific PowerFactory model the ISO must undertake due diligence and advise if the access studies report is approved or not approved this includes a review to confirm:
+- 3.3.3 Upon receipt of the preliminary access study scope the ISO must review the information and provide the Host NSP with any: - (a) observations including additional study scenarios; - (b) constraints; - (c) committed projects of interest; and - (d) to the extent the ISO is aware, the names of proponents of other non-committed projects where the Host NSP or Connection Applicant may choose to engage. - 3.3.4 Once the preliminary access scope is agreed by ISO, the ISO must issue the current NWIS power system model capable of access and connection studies to the Host NSP.
+The ISO may configure the NWIS power system model for access and connection studies if requested. - 3.3.5 Following completion of the preliminary access studies, the Host NSP must provide the preliminary access studies report and project specific network model to the ISO.

+{Note: only the final version of the preliminary access studies report and associated project network model (i.e. when the Host NSP is ready to make an access offer) is to be provided to the ISO.}

+3.3.6 If the Connection Applicant has applied for Connection Point Compliance in accordance with the Rules and the Connection Point Compliance chapter of this Procedure, the Connection Point Compliance Measures must be addressed in the preliminary access studies report.

-- (a) the study adequately addresses the network scenarios and loading conditions; - (b) application of the Rules, HTR and GEIP; - (c) network impacts are appropriately covered and the impact on other users is assessed in line with the Rules, HTR and GEIP; and - (d) appropriateness of stakeholder engagement. - 3.2.8 If the preliminary access studies report is not approved, the ISO must provide reasons and consult with the Host NSP on what further studies or information is required. - 3.2.9 Upon approving the preliminary access studies report the ISO must issue a letter, the project will then be included in the NWIS PowerFactory model in accordance with the Modelling Procedure.
+- 3.3.7 Upon receipt of the preliminary access studies report and a project specific network model from the Host NSP, the ISO must undertake due diligence and issue a letter detailing its findings including if the preliminary access studies report is approved or not approved.
+This includes a review to confirm: - (a) the study adequately addresses the network scenarios and loading conditions; - (b) application of the Rules, HTR and GEIP; - (c) network impacts are appropriately covered and the impact on other users is assessed in line with the Rules, HTR and GEIP; and - (d) appropriateness of stakeholder engagement. - 3.3.8 If the preliminary access studies report is not approved, the ISO must provide reasons and consult with the Host NSP on what further studies or information are required.
+The Host NSP must update the preliminary access studies report to address the ISO's concerns and resubmit the preliminary access studies report to the ISO for approval. - 3.3.9 Upon approving the preliminary access studies report, the project will then be included in the NWIS power system model in accordance with the Interim Power System Modelling Procedure.